About Barry

 2018: A bold advocate for mental health with a personal touch

-One of Barry's most personal achievements is being a spokesperson for those living with a mental health condition.
+One of Barry's most personal achievements is being a spokesperson for those living with mental health illnesses.
 Barry has been open about his past struggles; in 2018, Barry posted an awareness post on Facebook for people to open up and talk about mental health struggles.
-This post received comments and messages of support from all around the world, with over 800+ direct messages from many people he did not know, with many saying the post helped them think about speaking out with others and asking how they could support others struggling.
+This post received comments and messages of support from all around the world, with over 800 direct messages from many people he did not know, with many saying the post helped them think about speaking out with others and asking how they could support others struggling.
 Barry has spoken boldly many times on BBC Oxford Radio to build awareness of the importance of talking and being open to breaking down the stigma of mental health illnesses.

 2019: An idea for increasing mental health support in West Oxfordshire